 - History of mental illness or substance abuse

-- Managing extra stress after the event, such as loss of a loved one
+- Managing extra stress after the event, such as the loss of a loved one

 - Witnessing another person hurt or seeing a dead body

-Currently, research is looking into the importance of each of these risk factors (and other risks, such as neurobiology and genetics).
+Currently, research looks into the importance of each risk factor (and other risks, such as neurobiology and genetics).
 There is some promise that one day we’ll be able to predict who’s more likely to develop PTSD and prevent it.

 Best Herbs for PTSD